 Another regular summer programme has been a course on Modern South Asia, with the journalist and writer Bo Kage Carlsson as teacher.

-From the fall semester 2011, the Nordic Centre in India university consortium (NCI) runs a full semester Hindi Study Programme in Varanasi, India.
-The course has been developed by Senior Lecturer Mirja Juntunen, who is the NCI coordinator.
-The programme is organised in collaboration with the Gandhian Institute of Studies, and is held from 29th August till 2nd December 2011.
-This first full semester course has participants from Aarhus University, Denmark; University of Oslo, Norway; and Stockholm University.
-It is tailor-made for the Advanced Hindi students from the Nordic countries.
+From the fall semester 2011, the Nordic Centre in India university consortium (NCI) ran a full semester Hindi Study Programme in Varanasi, India.
+The course was developed by Senior Lecturer Mirja Juntunen, who is the NCI coordinator, and was organised in collaboration with the Gandhian Institute of Studies.
+This first full semester course had participants from Aarhus University, Denmark; University of Oslo, Norway; and Stockholm University.
+It was tailor-made for the Advanced Hindi students from the Nordic countries.
 The course will again be given in the Fall 2012, and is open for applicants from the NCI Nordic member universities.
 More information.

-The Department of Oriental Languages is co-organising a two-week workshop on 'Conducting Fieldwork in Asia', being held in Kolkata, India, 5–16 September 2011.
-The workshop is organised in collaboration with the Maulana Abul Kalam Azad Institute of Asian Studies (MAKAIAS) in Kolkata at its premises: IB 166, Salt Lake Sector III, Kolkata.
-Mirja Juntunen and Michael Fredholm represent the Division of South and Central Asian Studies, Stockholm University at the conference.
-Other participants include Professor Pradip Bose, Centre for Studies in Social Sciences, Kolkata; Professor Dipak Malik, Gandhian Institute of Studies, Varanasi; Ms Christabel Royan, Programme Manager, Nordic Centre in India; and Professor Ranabir Samaddar, Director, Calcutta Research Group.
+The Department of Oriental Languages co-organised a two-week workshop on 'Conducting Fieldwork in Asia', in Kolkata, India, 5–16 September 2011.
+The workshop was organised in collaboration with the Maulana Abul Kalam Azad Institute of Asian Studies (MAKAIAS) in Kolkata.
+Mirja Juntunen and Michael Fredholm represented the Division of South and Central Asian Studies, Stockholm University at the conference.
+Other participants included Professor Pradip Bose, Centre for Studies in Social Sciences, Kolkata; Professor Dipak Malik, Gandhian Institute of Studies, Varanasi; Ms Christabel Royan, Programme Manager, Nordic Centre in India; and Professor Ranabir Samaddar, Director, Calcutta Research Group.
 More information.

 In recent years Professor Oetke has studied Prasannapadâ by Chandrakirti, an important Sanskrit text of the Mâdhyamika school of Buddhism.
 In 2003 he published an article on ”Prasannapadâ 19.3-7 and Its Context” in Vienna Journal of South Asian Studies, Band XLVII.
 In 2006, Prof. Oetke published a book titled ”Logic matters in the Prasannapada: a study on reasoning and proof in metaphysics” in the publication series Stockholm Oriental Studies (and distributed by (Almqvist & Wiksell International).